Connecting to prior knowledge

 Note: Read Mrs Whitlam before beginning to work with students and select teaching and learning activities that are suitable for your class, keeping in mind that this story involves the death of a child and racism.

-Before beginning this unit do an acknowledgement of country and briefly discuss the purpose.
+Before beginning this unit listen to an acknowledgement of country and briefly discuss the purpose.
 Introduce the book to students by showing the cover, title and author.

 Read the book notes from the Magabala website – here we are told that this book was shortlisted for 2017 CBCA Book of the Year Awards (Younger Readers category).